When you compare a fish and egg surfboard you can’t help notice the difference in the shape of the tails.

 - Lots of width

-Typically ranging from around 5 to 7 feet in length, fish boards are not as big as egg boards and so they are not as suitable for beginner surfers, but they are also not quite as tricky to ride as a traditional shortboard.
+Typically ranging from around 5 to 7 feet in length, fish surfboards are not as big as egg boards and so they are not as suitable for beginner surfers, because they don’t offer the paddle power or stability of an egg surfboard.

 A few features of these surfboards include: